 1099 workers technically aren’t employees.
 They’re considered independent contractors.

 Independent contractors are responsible for paying their own payroll taxes.
+They'll file all their state taxes, as well as their federal taxes, themselves.
 An independent contractor can be classified as such if the person paying for the work (the client) controls the final product or result, but not how the work is done.

 So, can you pay a 1099 worker hourly?
 Yes.
 You can pay your 1099 contractors an hourly rate or a fixed fee for deliverables.